-Bindii Weed Control
+Bindii Weed Control in Your Lawn & Garden

-Bindii - also called Jo-Jo Weed or Onehunga - is a low-growing, spreading, annual weed.
+Bindii - also called Jo-Jo Weed or Onehunga - is a low-growing, spreading weed.
 Fern-like leaves (similar to carrot leaves) are attached to stems which grow from the centre in a rosette form.
 Plants generally grow 4 cm in diameter and are covered in fine hairs.
-Flowers are very small (3mm) and greenish-yellow.
-Flowers are produced in Autumn and Winter and mature into seeds in Spring and Summer.
+Flowers are very small (3 mm) and are a greenish-yellow.
 Seeds are light-brown, flattened and winged seeds with one especially long spine on the end - capable of piercing the skin.

+Bindii flowers are produced in autumn and winter and mature into seeds in spring and summer.
 Seeds drop from the plant in mid-summer and are further spread by foot traffic or on the fur of animals.

 Bindii Weeds can be brought in on clothing, shoes, on animals including pets, vehicles and tools such as lawn mowers.
 They can also be carried and brought in by water.

 To selectively kill Bindii weed, and various other broadleaf weeds in most common lawns - including Buffalo, Kikuyu and Couch - spray the entire lawn with Yates Buffalo PRO Weed Killer Concentrate.
 For the added benefit of feeding the lawn, instead apply Yates BufaloPRO Weed 'N' Feed Hose-On.
 Please read all product label instructions prior to every use.